ryan-charette/responsive-web-design/README.md

-# personal-portfolio-page
+# tribute-page
-"Build a Personal Portfolio Webpage" project from freeCodeCamp's Responsive Web Design certificate.
+"Build a Tribute Page" project from freeCodeCamp's Responsive Web Design certificate.
 The goal is to make a webpage using HTML and CSS that fulfills the following user stories.

-User Story #1: My portfolio should have a welcome section with an id of welcome-section.
+User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.

-User Story #2: The welcome section should have an h1 element that contains text.
+User Story #2: I should see an element with a corresponding id="title", which contains a string (i.e. text) that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug").

-User Story #3: My portfolio should have a projects section with an id of projects.
+User Story #3: I should see either a figure or a div element with a corresponding id="img-div".

-User Story #4: The projects section should contain at least one element with a class of project-tile to hold a project.
+User Story #4: Within the img-div element, I should see an img element with a corresponding id="image".

-User Story #5: The projects section should contain at least one link to a project.
+User Story #5: Within the img-div element, I should see an element with a corresponding id="img-caption" that contains textual content describing the image shown in img-div.

-User Story #6: My portfolio should have a navbar with an id of navbar.
+User Story #6: I should see an element with a corresponding id="tribute-info", which contains textual content describing the subject of the tribute page.

-User Story #7: The navbar should contain at least one link that I can click on to navigate to different sections of the page.

-User Story #8: My portfolio should have a link with an id of profile-link, which opens my GitHub or FCC profile in a new tab.

-User Story #9: My portfolio should have at least one media query.
+User Story #7: I should see an a element with a corresponding id="tribute-link", which links to an outside site that contains additional information about the subject of the tribute page.
+HINT: You must give your element an attribute of target and set it to \_blank in order for your link to open in a new tab (i.e. target=\_"blank").

-User Story #10: The height of the welcome section should be equal to the height of the viewport.
+User Story #8: The img element should responsively resize, relative to the width of its parent element, without exceeding its original size.

-User Story #11: The navbar should always be at the top of the viewport.
+User Story #9: The img element should be centered within its parent element.

-# customer-survey-form
+# survey-form
 "Build a Survey Form" project from freeCodeCamp's Responsive Web Design certificate.
 The goal is to make a webpage using HTML and CSS that fulfills the following user stories.

 User Story #1: I can see a title with id="title" in H1 sized text.